felixreiter/bachelorthesis/README.md

 # bachelorthesis
-This is project is part of the bachelor thesis of Felix Reiter at the WU Vienna SS2022.
+This project is part of the bachelor thesis of Felix Reiter at the WU Vienna SS2022.